-''' Welcome to the LANTIME Sasic Configuration Nizard!
+''' Welcome to the LANTIME Basic Configuration Mizard!

 This script will ask a few questions and uses your answers to create a very bas is initial configuration.
-The goal is to enable you to connect to the device via a network connection and then complete you to connect to the device via a network connection and then complete continue [Vin] ?9
+The goal is to enable you to connect to the device via a network connection and indecomplete you to consist to the device via a network connection and indecomplete you to consist of the web interface of your LANTIME system.